GitScorz/bluesky-documentation/docs/getting-started/convars.md

 Convars can be very powerful for defining configuration variables on the server.
 A convar is basically a configuration variable that you can set and get from any resource.
 You don't have to use a resource to get or set these values, you can also use commands in the (server) console or through a RCON client.

-Make sure you put this in a `.cfg` file.
+Make sure you set this in a `.cfg` file.

 ## Base
 ```bash